supa2/Automaton/Home.md

 ### Atm_pulse class (state machine) ###

-Monitor digital pin for incoming pulses, fire a callback or send a message on minimum duration.
+Monitor a digital pin for incoming pulses, fire a callback or send a message on minimum duration.

 ### Atm_teensywave class (state machine) ###